2.3 Elements of Advanced Theory

 So far we have treated electrons and holes as identical (except for their charge and concentration) and we also always assumed thermal equilibrium.

-On occasion, we were a bit schizophrenic about the issues.
-We stated that pn-junctions with external voltages are actually not in equilibrium, or we kept the electron and hole parts of the currents separate, but we did not really make much of this - we used equilibrium formulas, or did not justify why we do not mix electron and hole currents in the junction.
+On occasion, we were somewhat inconsistent about the issues.
+We stated that p–n junctions with external voltages are actually not in equilibrium, or we kept the electron and hole parts of the currents separate, but we did not really make much of this – for such situations, we used equilibrium formulas, or did not justify why we do not mix electron and hole currents in the junction.

 If a force F acts on it, e.g. via an electrical field E, in classical mechanics Newtons laws applies and we can write